 Samsung Galaxy Buds Live review: Price and availability

-The Samsung Galaxy Buds Live released in August 2020 for $169, but have since dropped to $140 — a cool $60 less than the Galaxy Buds Pro.
+The Samsung Galaxy Buds Live released in August 2020 for $169, but more recently you're more likely to find them around $129 — maybe as low as $109 in some sales.
 The earbuds originally launched in three colors — Mystic Black, Mystic Copper and Mystic White — but Samsung has since rolled out a striking Mystic Red option as well.
 If you're tired of Apple's all-white approach to earbuds, the Buds Live may be worth a look for their sleek and vibrant colors alone.

 Samsung Galaxy Buds Live review: Design and comfort